What is the ratio of staff to patients in a nursing home?

 Nurse assignment regulations in Massachusetts In 2014, the Massachusetts legislature passed HB 4228, which stipulates that nurses in intensive care units can be assigned a maximum of two patients at one time.

-READ ALSO: What are the requirements for TCS?
+READ ALSO: What is the safe hemoglobin level for surgery?

 WHO recommended nurse ratio?